peteroupc/peteroupc.github.io/graphicsapi.md

 - Filling the following figures with a solid color, supporting only integer coordinates.
     - Axis-aligned rectangles and ellipses.
     - Polygons with even/odd or nonzero winding order.
 The API can choose to support arbitrary polygons, convex polygons only, or monotone-vertical polygons only.[^4]
-- Drawing one-unit-thick line segments and elliptical arcs with a solid color, supporting only integer coordinates.
+- Drawing one-unit-thick line segments with a solid color, supporting only integer coordinates.
+Support for drawing elliptical arcs this way is optional.
 - Flood filling colored areas of an image.

 <a id=3_D_Graphics></a>